 We loved it!

-An hour of axe throwing costs $25 (they have discounts for servicemen and women, and kids) in Kelowna which compared with other places (like Whistler) was very cheap.
-An hour is enough if you just want to try it but we could have stayed for two.
+An hour of axe throwing costs $25 (they have discounts for servicemen, and women, and kids) in Kelowna which compared with other places (like Whistler) was very cheap.
+An hour is enough if you just want to try it but we could’ve stayed for two.

 Honestly, it’s not something you think you’d like until you try it – so give it a go!